-We have the standard pushout diagram relating the (n-1)- and n-skeleta where $\alpha(n)$ indexes the non-degenerate n-simplices of X/G. Each term in this diagram has a natural map to X/G, so by pulling back along $X \to X/G$ and invoking universality of colimits in sSet we obtain a pushout diagram
+Proof.
+One direction is immediate from the Theorem.
+Let us then suppose that X is a G-space for which each X_n is a free G_n -space.
+We define a filtration of X by setting X_n to be the pullback where $\alpha(n)$ indexes the non-degenerate n-simplices of X/G. Each term in this diagram has a natural map to X/G, so by pulling back along X \rightarrow X/G and invoking universality of colimits in sSet we obtain a pushout diagram